 And all the old files will be overridden.
 Hence, you will lose all your customizations.

 You can prevent this by creating a child theme.
-You can make all the changes and customizations in that child theme so the parent theme updates won’t affect your website.
+You can make all the changes and customizations in that child theme so that the parent theme updates won’t affect your website.

 There are many tools you can use to create a child theme.
 You can check out our list of the best child theme plugins or our detailed guide on how to create a WordPress child theme using a plugin or manually.